 Class delivery mode & duration

-Classes are normally held during daytime on weekdays, except some shared electives are delivered on weekday evenings and weekends.
-Each of the weekend subjects requires three weekends spread over 4–5 weeks.
+Classes are normally held during daytime on weekdays except for three subjects, which will be delivered during weekends.
+Each of these weekend subjects requires three weekends spread over 4–5 weeks.

 A complete application includes

 - Application form

 - Letter of intent

 - Evidence of academic qualification, i.e. Official Full Transcripts and Degree Certificates

 - Portfolio (refer to FAQ for requirements and submission)